 Rila Monastery is nestled in the highest mountain on the Balkan Peninsula – Rila at 1147 m. a. s. l. along Rilska River.
 It is the most famous landmark of Bulgaria, founded in 10-th century by the hermit St. Ivan Rilski – a wonder worker and patron saint of Bulgaria.
-This is the largest Bulgarian monastery, a spectacular UNESCO World Heritage Site and most visited tourist site in Bulgaria by both foreign and local tourists.
+This is the largest Bulgarian monastery, a spectacular UNESCO World Heritage Site since 1983 and most visited tourist site in Bulgaria by both foreign and local tourists.
 Known also as the Holy Rila Retreat, it’s the most outstanding monument of the Bulgarian National Revival period, an ultimate expression of the Bulgarian genius in matters of spirit, culture, architecture, construction, icon painting and woodcarving.
 The monastery was built as it stands now by Bulgarian master builders between 1816 and 1847.

 Before discovering the monastery we go for lunch in a nice restaurant perched above Rilska River to try the local specialty – grilled or fried trout.